Adam-Thometz/Reptifeed/README.md

 ![Profile page for testuser](frontend/user-flow-pictures/profile-todos.png)

 Things to do to set up!
-Let's start with adding a reptile!
+Let's start with adding a reptile! (hint: Clicking on the todo brings you where you need to go)

 ![Todo list](frontend/user-flow-pictures/todos.png)